NixOS/nixpkgs/doc/stdenv/stdenv.chapter.md

 fcntl2.h:50:4: error: call to '__open_missing_mode' declared with attribute error: open with O_CREAT or O_TMPFILE in second argument needs 3 arguments
 ```

+Disabling `fortify` implies disablement of `fortify3`

+#### `fortify3` {#fortify3}

+Adds the `-O2 -D_FORTIFY_SOURCE=3` compiler options.
+This expands the cases that can be protected by fortify-checks to include some situations with dynamic-length buffers whose length can be inferred at runtime using compiler hints.

+Enabling this flag implies enablement of `fortify`.
+Disabling this flag does not imply disablement of `fortify`.

+This flag can sometimes conflict with a build-system's own attempts at enabling fortify support and result in errors complaining about `redefinition of _FORTIFY_SOURCE`.

 #### `pic` {#pic}

 Adds the `-fPIC` compiler options.
 This options adds support for position independent code in shared libraries and thus making ASLR possible.